rutholatunji/ruthsspotifyproject/README.md

 Hey there!

 ### Objective
-The objective of this project was to create an app using Spotify's API audio analysis to automate a playlist that will show the timestamps of different voices.
+The objective of this project was to create an app using Spotify's API audio analysis to show the timestamps of different voices.
+This would allow the user to skip ahead to a section of song that they like.

 ### Goals
 To improve this project I want to use my results to make another code that I can loop into the audio analysis data.